Flowminder/FlowKit/docs/source/5-administrator.md

 ### Error and Debugging Logs

-By default, FlowMachine and FlowAPI write error logs to stdout.
+By default, FlowMachine and FlowAPI write error logs to stderr.
 For more verbose logging, set the `LOG_LEVEL` environment variable to `debug` when starting the docker container.

 FlowMachine also supports writing debug and error logs to a file.
 To enable this, set the `WRITE_LOG_FILE` environment variable to `TRUE` when starting the FlowMachine container.
 Logs will be written to `$LOG_DIRECTORY/flowmachine-debug.log` (by default `LOG_DIRECTORY=/var/log/flowmachine`).
 If the directory specified does not exist, FlowMachine will attempt to create it.